-We tested the 55 inch TCL 6 Series 2020 (55R635), and for the most part, we expect our review to be valid for the 65 inch (65R635) and the 75 inch (75R635) sizes too.
-The larger variants have more dimming zones, so the local dimming feature may perform better.
+We tested the 55 inch TCL R635 (55R635), and for the most part, we expect our review to be valid for the 65 inch (65R635) and the 75 inch (75R635) sizes.
+The 55 inch unit we tested has about 220 local dimming zones, and it's advertised to have up to 240 on the larger sizes, so local dimming should perform the same between each size.
 TCL's lineup outside North America is very different, so we're not aware of any equivalents outside Canada and the United States.

-If someone comes across a different type of panel or if their TCL 6 Series doesn't correspond to our review, let us know and we will update the review.
+If someone comes across a different type of panel or if their TCL R635 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests, such as gray uniformity, may vary between individual units.

 You can see the label for our unit here.

-The TCL 6 Series 2020 offers good performance for its price and most people should enjoy this TV.
-However, it's not nearly as good as its main competitor, the Hisense H9G, as it has too many uniformity issues and the local dimming feature doesn't perform as well as some other upper-mid range TVs in 2020.
-Also see our recommendations for the best budget TVs, the best TCL TVs, and the best 4k TVs.
+The TCL R635 offers good performance for its price, and most people should enjoy this TV.
+However, it's not nearly as good as its main competitor, the Hisense H9G, as it has too many uniformity issues, and the local dimming feature doesn't perform as well as some other higher-end TVs in 2020.

 The LG C1 OLED and the TCL 6 Series/R635 2020 QLED are different types of TVs.
 The LG has an OLED panel with a near-infinite contrast, perfect black uniformity, and wider viewing angles.
 It also has HDMI 2.1 inputs, allowing you to play 4k games up to 120 fps, while the TCL is limited to 4k @ 60 fps gaming.
 However, the TCL has an LED panel that gets brighter, and it doesn't suffer from the risk of permanent burn-in like the LG.